theoutlander/testerbot-public/README.md

 During development, there isn't enough time to write tests, so our only option is manual testing.
 We don't need a reminder of how inefficient, time-consuming, error-prone and boring that can get.
 When we get around to writing test-automations, we spend a lot of time writing tests from scratch.
 However, most of the test-cases for testing web-applications can be automated and reused.

-We created *Testerbot* to automatically test web-applications during the development process via [Puppeteer](https://github.com/GoogleChrome/puppeteer/) which talks to [Google Chrome Headless Browser](https://developers.google.com/web/updates/2017/04/headless-chrome).
+We created *Testerbot* to automatically test web-applications during the development process via [Puppeteer](https://github.com/GoogleChrome/puppeteer/) which talks to [Headless Google Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).

 The basic framework is ready and we have implemented a few test-cases, but we need help in adding more reusable test-cases.